 The motherboard is considered as the heart of a computer system.
 It is also the most important component of a computer.
-Almost all other components in the system are connected with each other through the motherboard.
+Almost all other components in the system are connected through the motherboard.
 There are many reasons for upgrading a motherboard.
 But upgrading a motherboard is not a quite easy task as upgrading other components of a computer.
-This article is the answer to that question.
+This article is the answer how to upgrade motherboard.

 What is a Motherboard?